johanclasson/Wcf.Extensions.OpenIdConnect/README.md

 Authorization is enforced through the custom service behavior, `WrappedJwtAuthorizationServiceBehavior`.

-The behavior requires that all requests contain a wrapped JWT token which passes the validation logic of the standard `System.IdentityModel.Tokens.JwtSecurityTokenHandler`, that is it contains the expected audience and issuer.
+The behavior requires that all requests contain a wrapped JWT token which passes the validation logic of the standard `System.IdentityModel.Tokens.JwtSecurityTokenHandler`.
+To be more precise the tokens need to be encrypted with the expected certificate, and contain the expected audience and issuer.

 The behavior gets the issuer claim and other configuration through an [OpenID Connect discovery endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html), here called metadataAddress to use the same wording as the popular `Microsoft.Owin.Security.OpenIdConnect` package for MVC applications.

-Service wide authorization can be configured by setting an expected scope.
-When using an expected scope, only requests with a `scp` claim containing the expected scope will be authorized.
+Additional service-wide authorization can be configured by setting expected scopes or/and roles.
+When using expected scopes and roles, only requests with `scp` and `roles` claims containing the expected values will be authorized.
+Role and scope authorization is entirely optional and can be left out if desired.

 Method authorization is possible by inspecting the claims through `ClaimsPrincipal.Current.Claims`.

 The discovery endpoint metadata address and expected audience can either be specified in code or as app settings.